 We no longer require patients to have a new patient medical.

 New patients are reminded that appointments can be made once registration has been completed.
 This usually takes 24 hours from the date you submit your questionnaire and registration forms

 Proof of address and ID / Data Protection Notice

-As part of the new patient registration process, we will ask each person registering for proof of address and a valid photo ID.
+As part of the new patient registration process, we will ask each person registering for proof of address and a valid photo ID (adults only).
 This information is used to clarify your address and ID to ensure we have the correct details and to ensure the correct medical notes are requested.